 Yes.
-Because TimberTech will not splinter, warp or fade the way wood does, it dramatically reduces the wasteful cycle of repair and replacement and eliminates the frequent application of environmentally harmful paint, sealers and stains.
+TimberTech decking is made from up to 80% recycled materials.
+It won’t splinter or warp the way wood does, so it dramatically reduces the wasteful cycle of repair and replacements.
+It also eliminates the frequent application of environmentally harmful paint, sealers, and stains.

-- TimberTech deck planks are manufactured with recycled wood materials that would otherwise go into landfills.
+- TimberTech deck boards are manufactured with recycled wood materials that would otherwise go into landfills.
 In addition, TimberTech is able to regrind scrap product back into the manufacturing process.

 - TimberTech recycles water during the manufacturing process.

 - TimberTech does not require painting, staining, or sealing..

 - How does saltwater affect TimberTech products?

 Saltwater climates are an ideal application for TimberTech products because saltwater will have no ill effects on TimberTech.
 However, we do not recommend submerging TimberTech boards into saltwater.
 Please verify that all decking fasteners to be used are applicable to a saltwater environment.